-Venus is presenting its apparition as the brilliant Evening Star in the southwestern sky after sunset following its superior conjunction behind the Sun on 2016 JUN 06.
+Venus is presenting its apparition as the brilliant Morning Star in the eastern sky before sunrise following its inferior conjunction by right ascension between Earth and Sun on 2017 MAR 22.

-NOTE: Event dates in this article are for North American Central Time at those moments nearest to 30 minutes after sunset for Chicago.
+NOTE: Event dates in this article are for North American Central Time at those moments nearest to 30 minutes before sunrise for Chicago.